jamdlaw/spotify-party/README.md

 # spotify party

-From a console shell:
+to start the backend open console at root spotify-party folder:

-    $ npm start
+    $ nodemon

 database create script is saved as
     schema.sql